IKoshelev/amd-like-modules/README.md

 window.simpleDefine("myApp.user.services.warehouse", [], function () { ... });
 ```

-Another feature we found we could use is resolving modules by last namespace or two, to make code shorter for uniquer namespace combinations:
+It will resolving modules by last namespace or two, to make code shorter for uniquer namespace combinations:

 ```javascript
 window.simpleDefine.resolveNamedDependenciesByUniqueLastNamespaceCombination = true;